The MedStar Health—MedStar Georgetown University Hospital/Washington Hospital Center Ophthalmology Residency Program

 Regularly scheduled daily and subspecialty clinics at the VA offer valuable opportunities for specialized training.
 Residents have the opportunity to work with corneal specialists, retinologists, glaucoma specialists and oculoplastic surgeons as they attend clinic and perform surgeries.

 Walter Reed National Military Medical Center

-8901 Rockville Pike, Bethesda, MD 20889At Walter Reed National Military Medical Center (WRB) in Bethesda, Maryland, first year residents see patients in a large general ophthalmology setting during a two-month rotation.
+8901 Rockville Pike, Bethesda, MD 20889At Walter Reed National Military Medical Center (WRB) in Bethesda, Maryland, PGY2 residents see patients in a large general ophthalmology setting during a two-month rotation.
 There is extensive full-time sub-specialty supervision, including an intensive glaucoma and retina experience, as well as regularly-scheduled didactics.